lab-cosmo/pet-mad/README.md

   </picture>
 </div>

-# PET-MAD: A Universal Interatomic Potential for Advanced Materials Modeling
+# PET-MAD: Universal Models for Advanced Atomistic Simulations

 This repository contains **PET-MAD** - a universal interatomic potential for advanced materials modeling across the periodic table.
 This model is based on the **Point Edge Transformer (PET)** model trained on the **Massive Atomic Diversity (MAD) Dataset** and is capable of predicting energies and forces in complex atomistic simulations.

+In addition, it contains **PET-MAD-DOS** - a universal model for predicting the density of states (DOS) of materials, as well as their Fermi levels and bandgaps.
+**PET-MAD-DOS** is using a slightly modified **PET** architecture, and the same **MAD** dataset.

 ## Key Features

-- **Universality**: PET-MAD is a generally-applicable model that can be used for a wide range of materials and molecules.
+- **Universality**: PET-MAD models are generally-applicable, and can be used for predicting energies and forces, as well as the density of states, Fermi levels, and bandgaps for a wide range of materials and molecules.
-- **Accuracy**: PET-MAD achieves high accuracy in various types of atomistic simulations of organic and inorganic systems, comparable with system-specific models, while being fast and efficient.
+- **Accuracy**: PET-MAD models achieve high accuracy in various types of atomistic simulations of organic and inorganic systems, comparable with system-specific models, while being fast and efficient.
-- **Efficiency**: PET-MAD achieves high computational efficiency and low memory usage, making it suitable for large-scale simulations.
+- **Efficiency**: PET-MAD models are highly computationally efficient and have low memory usage, what makes them suitable for large-scale simulations.
 - **Infrastructure**: Various MD engines are available for diverse research and application needs.
 - **HPC Compatibility**: Efficient in HPC environments for extensive simulations.